On this page:

 Therefore, the total number of FTE days of engagement the student has completed that week is 1.

-In accordance with TCSI reporting requirements, HEPs must report accurate student information to the Department.
-HEPs need to be positioned to verify all TCSI information, including in relation to HDR end-user engagement, if requested.
-How HEPs choose to verify this information and ensure accurate reporting is at their own discretion.
+In accordance with TCSI reporting requirements, HEPs must report accurate student information to the Department of Education.
+HEPs need to be positioned to verify all TCSI information, including in relation to higher degree by research end-user engagement, if requested.
+How HEPs choose to verify this information and ensure accurate reporting is at their discretion.

-HEPs are required to report HDR end-user engagement once per student upon the completion of their HDR.
+HEPs are required to report higher degree by research (HDR) end-user engagement once per student on the completion of their HDR.
 HEPs will be able to enter instances of end-user engagement in the HDR end-user engagement packet throughout a student’s HDR if they prefer.

 If a research doctorate student has undertaken multiple internships throughout their HDR, there can be no overlap in the recorded dates of attendance when multiple industry internships are undertaken.
 FAQ 14 contains more information on TCSI reporting when a HDR student has an overlap in their internship dates.

-24. Are HEPs required to re-report HDR end-user engagement information previously reported to HEIMS/TCSI when industry internships have been completed?
+26. Are HEPs required to re-report end-user engagement information previously reported when industry internships have been completed?

-Revised arrangements for reporting HDR end-user engagement data to TCSI for the RTP internship weighting will take effect for reporting 2022 data onwards.
+Arrangements for reporting higher degree by research (HDR) end-user engagement data to TCSI for the RTP internship weighting took effect for reporting 2022 data.

 Internship data reported previously (throughout the course of their HDR) for research doctorate students who complete from 2022 will need to be re-reported in TCSI under elements 593, 609, 610 and 798.

-Yes.
-In accordance with paragraph 1.6.5 of the Commonwealth Scholarships Guidelines (Research) 2017, if an industry internship is undertaken outside of a period of suspension and the research doctorate student receives RTP scholarship funding during that period, it will count towards the maximum period of support.
+In accordance with paragraph 1.6.5 of the Guidelines, if an industry internship is undertaken outside of a period of suspension and the research doctorate student receives RTP scholarship funding during that period, it will count towards the maximum period of support.